GoogleChromeLabs/psi/README.md

 ### psi(url, [options])

-Returns a promise that resolves with the response data from Google PageSpeed Insights.
+Returns a promise for the response data from Google PageSpeed Insights.

 #### url